Siri, Alexa, and Google Assistant Can Be Controlled By Inaudible Commands - Slashdot

 A suspect was later apprehended with missing TV found in Frunk of his self-driving get away vehicle after it autonomously allided with an inanimate barrier.

 Well, all that depends on a bunch of factors...
-(Score:2)
+(Score:5, Insightful)

 Hi, former technician here.